ahmed3awd/spotbot/README.md

 # spotbot
-a discord bot that listens to music played by the bot and adds them to my spotify playlist
+a discord bot that listens to music played by hydra bot and adds them to my spotify playlist